-The Soldier and Leader Risk Reduction Tool (SLRRT) should be used within first 30 days of arrival to the unit, when a life changing event happens (marriage, relationship problems identified, deployment), and annually.
+The Soldier and Leader Risk Reduction Tool (SLRRT) is not mandated for use during counseling.
 However, if a leader chooses to use another method, they must ensure that it is equally comprehensive, and can serve to form a foundation between Soldier and Leader that is based on trust, mutual respect, and empathy.